Bumi output on track as vote on Bakries split nears

 "We have resolved all the key issues between the various parties, so it is really about putting the final touches to the outstanding legal agreements that need to be put in place."

-Since its creation in 2010, Bumi - whose other co-founder is financier Nat Rothschild - has struggled with feuding shareholders, allegations of mismanagement, whistleblower investigations and lacklustre thermal coal prices.
+Since its creation in 2010, Bumi - whose other co-founder is financier Nat Rothschild - has struggled with feuding shareholders, allegations of mismanagement, whistleblower investigations and lackluster thermal coal prices.

 Its current board is trying to revive the company as a miner focused on its majority-owned subsidiary, Berau (BRAU.JK).